Jo Nattawut

-Jo Nattawut (born October 7, 1989), also known as Smokin' Jo, is a Thai Muay Thai kickboxer.
-He is a 5-time Lion Fight super welterweight champion and 1-time Lion Fight middleweight champion, as well as the former WMC Super Lightweight champion.
+Nattawut Somkhun (Thai: ณัฐวุฒิ โสมกูล; born October 7, 1989), also known as Jo Nattawut and Smokin' Jo, is a Thai Muay Thai kickboxer.
+He is a 5-time Lion Fight super welterweight champion and 1-time Lion Fight middleweight champion.
 He currently competes in ONE Championship for ONE Super Series.

-Jo Nattawut is currently ranked #3 in the ONE Featherweight Muay Thai rankings.
+As of December 20, 2023, he is ranked #3 in the ONE Featherweight Muay Thai rankings.

 Biography

 Early years

 Jo Nattawut (real name Nattawut Somkhun) was born in Nakhon Ratchasima in the Northeastern Isan region of Thailand.
 Jo grew up playing football at school and spent his weekends working on local rice farms.

 Early career

 Jo first discovered Muay Thai at 10 years old, when he saw his football coach hitting a heavy bag.
 Jo asked to join, starting to train Muay Thai after football practice.
 He took his first fight at the age of 10 with 12 hours notice.
 Eventually, he decided to join a Muay Thai camp near his house and continue training in his free time.
 When he was 18 years old, Jo moved to Bangkok to join a gym and get serious about Muay Thai.

 After a year and a half of no success in Muay Thai, Jo gave up Muay Thai and moved to Ko Pha-ngan island.
 During the day, he worked at a restaurant, hotel, and fitness gym, and at night he sold whiskey on the beach for tourist parties.
 Jo also organized Muay Thai showcases for tourists and occasionally put himself on the card to fight.